 ‘We are in trouble.’
-Global carbon emissions reached a new record high in 2018.
+Global carbon emissions reached a record high in 2018.

 Negotiators there face the difficult task of coming to terms with the gap between the promises they made in Paris in 2015 and what’s needed to control dangerous levels of warming — a first step, it is hoped, toward more aggressive climate action beginning in 2020.
 Leaders at the conference also are trying to put in place a process for how countries measure and report their greenhouse gas emissions to the rest of the world in the years ahead.

 But while most of the world remains firmly committed to the notion of tackling climate change, many countries are not on pace to meet their relatively modest Paris pledges.
-The Trump administration has continued to roll back environmental regulations and to insist that it will exit the Paris agreement in 2020.
-Brazil, which has struggled to rein in deforestation, in the fall elected Jair Bolsonaro, who has pledged to roll back protections for the Amazon.
+The Trump administration has continued to roll back environmental regulations and insist that it will exit the Paris agreement in 2020.
+Brazil, which has struggled to rein in deforestation, in the fall elected Jair Bolsonaro, a president-elect who has pledged to roll back protections for the Amazon.

-The biggest emissions story in 2018, though, appears to be China, the world’s single largest emitting country, which grew its output of planet-warming gases by nearly half a billion tons, researchers estimate.
+The biggest emissions story in 2018, though, appears to be China, the world’s largest emitting country, which grew its output of planet-warming gases by nearly a half-billion tons, researchers estimate.
 (The United States is the globe’s second-largest emitter.)

 The country’s sudden, significant increase in carbon emissions could be linked to a wider slowdown in the economy, environmental analysts said.